Motorhomes Australia

 Sleeps: 2

-The Jayco Optimum is the largest motorhome in the Jayco range.
-And it deserves it’s name!
+The Jayco Signature is the largest motorhome in the Jayco range.

 It has all the luxury and space that a family of four could want.
-Its large 29ft is increased even more with the massive slide out almost the entire length of the motorhome.
+Its already large interior is increased even more with the massive slide out almost the entire length of the motorhome.

 Belted seats: 4